MSOE-AI-Club/maic/content/competitions/Innovation Labs/Fintech Startup.md

 <br/><br/>

 ## Presentation Day
-On **May 10th, 2025**, selected top teams presented their solutions to a panel of judges from TruePrep and other industry leaders.
+On **May 10th, 2025**, selected top teams presented their solutions to a panel of judges from Juno and other industry leaders.
 This final event is not only a competition but also a celebration of creativity, collaboration, and the practical application of AI.

 <img src = './img/article_content/IL_2025_Group.jpg' height = 300px>
 <br/><br/>